-RBT Katie Johnson Advances Career through Hopebridge Behavior Analyst Fellowship Program
+RBT to BCBA Katie Johnson Advances Career through Hopebridge Behavior Analyst Fellowship Program

 Is there anything Hopebridge Registered Behavior Technician (RBT) Katie Johnson cannot do?
 A Division I college athlete, certified personal trainer, softball instructor and coach, this rock star is also part of Hopebridge’s Behavior Analyst Fellowship (BAF) while she attends Ball State University for her master’s degree in applied behavior analysis (ABA).